trustwallet/assets/README.md

 ### Why i don't see my token in search after PR was merged ?
 After PR was merged, set of cron workers will update token status normally with in 10 minutes and sometimes up to 30 minutes and token became visible in search result.

+### What is smart contract deprication (removal)
+A process of removing smart contract information such as (token logo and info) from this repository.
+Removed contract address will be added to the blacklist and, as a result, will no longer be present in token search results inside the TW app.
+Why would you want to do this ?.
+You are contract owner or just good samaritan who noticed contract to be no longer "active" and was an upgrade and abandoned by owning organization, involved in a scam, mimicking by its name or/and symbol a real contract.
+All facts must be supported with a link to any resource proving these statements.

 ## How to use it?
 (For Developers)
 Base URL for token image: